yuvalmGS/gigaspaces-wiki-jekyll/xap97/jms-user-security.markdown

 TopicConnection topicConnection = topicConnectionFactory.createTopicConnection(username,password);
 {% endhighlight %}

+{% info %}
-{% infosign %} To use authentication, you must define a secured space with the same user/password.
+To use authentication, you must define a secured space with the same user/password.
+{%endinfo%}